House Centipedes in North Jersey

 House centipedes are really only considered pests because of their fearsome appearance.
 As frightening as they appear with their fifteen pairs of long, slender legs, house centipedes are beneficial to have around, offering all-natural pest control to homeowners against things like cockroaches and spiders.
 Though house centipedes are found both indoor and outdoor areas here in New Jersey, accidentally finding one trapped in the sink or bathtub can be startling.

 House Centipede Habitat

-House centipedes are attracted to moisture and can be found outside under stones, boards, or sticks or beneath moist leaf litter and other organic matter.
-When found in homes, house centipedes most often occur in moist cellars, damp closets, and bathrooms, where they feed on insects and spiders.
+House centipedes are attracted to moisture.
+Outside, you can find them under stones, boards, sticks, or beneath leaf litter and other organic matter.
+In homes, house centipedes most often show up in moist cellars, damp closets, and bathrooms, where they feed on insects and spiders.
 When disturbed, centipedes move quickly toward darkened hiding places.
-If house centipedes are abundant, there may be an underlying moisture problem in the home that should be corrected.
+If house centipedes are abundant, it may be a sign that there’s underlying moisture problem in the home that should be treated.

 House Centipede Behaviors, Threats, or Dangers

-If you are dealing with house centipedes on your property, contact your local pest control technicians.
+If you are dealing with house centipedes on your property, contact our residential pest control team.